Kanomble/curvibacter_promotor_studies/README.md

 To repeat the analysis steps of the manuscript, download this GitHub-Repository, decompress the file in *data/meta_data.tar.xz* and *data/r2aplus_30degree.tar.xz*.

 In addition result files and graphs for all analyzed 5'UTR sequences can be found within the result directory after decompressing *results/r2aplus_30degree_cohorte1.tar.xz* and *results/r2aplus_30degree_cohorte2.tar.xz*.
 The figures of the original publication and some additional graphs can be obtained by executing the Jupyter Notebook files in a suitable software environment.
 For this purpose the Docker image at *kanomble/curvibacter_promoter_studies:1.0* can be used.
-After downloading and decompresssing the GitHub repository, run a container with following docker command:
+After downloading and decompresssing the GitHub repository, open a terminal and ```cd``` into this directory.
+Once your terminal points to this directory, run a container with following docker command:

 ```docker run -dt --name curvibacter_promoter_studies -v ${PWD}:/BigData/applications -p 127.0.0.1:8888:8888/tcp kanomble/curvibacter_promoter_studies:1.0```